ja1umi/MUTIF09Project/IOExpansion/README.md

 ## Documentation

 This board has many features and therefore, I think that it needs documentation and examples.
-In spite of this, document preparation is still underway.
-For now, please refer to the IC datasheets.
+In this regard, I wrote a booklet about this and it will be available on the 4th day (August 12) of Comic Market 96 (Ariake, Tokyo, Japan) at booth# 南ラ13b and at BOOTH ( https://m-nihombashi.booth.pm/ ) thereafter.
+For now, please refer to the corresponding datasheets.